hchia93/hchia93/vcpkg-README.md

-# Vcpkg Installation Guide
+# Installation Guide: `vcpkg`

-This guide outlines the steps to install Vcpkg, a C++ package manager, which is essential for building C++ projects that use external dependencies.
+This guide outlines the steps to install `vcpkg`, a C++ package manager, which is essential for building C++ projects that use external dependencies.

 ## Prerequisites